andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-03-attribution-part-two.md

 ## **client-side**

-For websites, JavaScript[^2] running in the browser typically handles event recording.
-The following snippet creates a structured record of a page view—capturing what the user is viewing, when they arrived, and their user ID—then sends it to an analytics system:
+JavaScript[^2] running in the browser typically handles event recording for websites.
+The following snippet creates and communicates a page view event.
+The event will include what the user is viewing, when they arrived, and their user ID.

 ```javascript
 function logPageView() {